DoraeMishelle/guide-UE-blueprints/README.md

 ## Ready to get started?

-Use this guide to [get Unreal Engine installed onto your computer.](ue_install_guide.md) This is inclusive for most operating systems.
+Use this guide to [get Unreal Engine installed onto your computer.](ue_install_guide.md) This is inclusive for Windows, Linux, and macOS.
 Then head to [the blueprint guide](blueprint_guide.md) to make your first blueprint!